Emergency Evacuation 101

 What equipment and supplies should be prepared in case of an emergency evacuation?

 Safety professionals should consider preparing kits with emergency equipment and supplies in case of a workplace emergency.
 These should be made easily accessible in case of an evacuation.
 A designated safety professional should make sure that all supplies in the kit remain useable and up to date.
-In addition, safety professionals can encourage employees to keep personal emergency kits in their work area or in their cars (if available) provided that personal kits do not cause safety issues.
+In addition, safety professionals can encourage employees to keep personal emergency kits in their work area or in their cars (if available), provided that personal kits do not cause safety issues.

 Below is a small list of emergency equipment and supplies that can be useful in any type of emergency.
 Please note that depending on the emergency and size of company, some of these items may not be used at all or more may be needed than what is listed here.